10+ ways to experience Halifax this winter and spring

 Photos on the ferry

 One of the most unique and fun ways to capture a photo is from the top deck of a Halifax Harbour ferry.
-For $2.50 one way, you can cross the harbour from Halifax to Dartmouth and snap the perfect pic of the Halifax skyline along the way.
+For $2.50 one way, you can cross the harbor from Halifax to Dartmouth and snap the perfect pic of the Halifax skyline along the way.
 The ferries run all day and into the evening, making this the perfect way to capture a beautiful sunrise or sunset over the city.